 Although these injuries are sometimes the result of accidents, other times the injury may be caused by another party’s negligent behavior.
 For example, if your child is playing with a battery-operated toy and it overheats causing a burn injury, the toy manufacturer may be liable for your child’s injuries.
 Because each case has its own specific details and circumstances, it is important to discuss your case with an experienced attorney.
-To learn if you have grounds for a legal claim, contact an Indianapolis personal injury attorney from the Hankey Law Office, today by calling 317-634-8565.
+To learn if you have grounds for a legal claim, contact an Indianapolis personal injury attorney from Hankey Marks & Crider, today by calling 317-634-8565.

 Reducing the Risk of Burn Injuries

 In order to help ensure your home is safe for you and your children, keep the following burn safety tips in mind:

 - Set your hot water heater to 120 degrees Fahrenheit.
 If the temperature is any higher, you and your loved ones may be at risk for scald burns.

 - Never place a hot plate or container at the edge of a table.
 On the same note, turn all handles of hot pots and pans away from you, not facing outwards.

 - Never pick up anything hot while holding a baby or toddler.